No one likes cleaning the dishes, so follow these 6 tips to make the chore go a bit quicker and easier so you can spend less time cleaning.

 Use Hot Water

 Have you ever noticed the difference between washing dishes with hot water versus cold water?
-The hot water makes cleaning dishes so much easier and quicker for a couple of reasons: the hot water cuts through grease and butter better than cold water, and the hot water will also help to sterilize the dishes.
+The hot water makes cleaning dishes so much easier and quicker for a couple of reasons.
+The hot water cuts through grease and butter better than cold water.
+And the hot water will also help to sterilize the dishes.

 Have the Proper Equipment

 When you are washing dishes, it helps to have the proper equipment.
-It doesn’t take much to clean the dishes; you just need some good dish soap and a way to scrub.
+It doesn’t take much to clean the dishes.
+You just need some good dish soap and a way to scrub.
 I’ve always found that Dawn dish soap seems to work the best when it comes to getting all of the grease and grime off the pans.
 I also prefer a scrubbing brush, but I know others who use a sponge or a rag.
 Find out which works best and quickest for you so you can get the job done efficiently.

 Utilize Your Dishwasher

 If you have a dishwasher, make sure you use it!
 Of course, there are some things that shouldn’t go in the dishwasher.
 We don’t like to put our pots and pans in the dishwasher, or the big mixing bowls just because they take up too much space.
-But for all of the little things, such as the plates or bowls you eat off of and your silverware, those can go in the dishwasher, so you don’t have to hand wash as much.
+But for all of the little things, such as the plates or bowls you eat off of and your silverware, those can go in the dishwasher.
+Then you don’t have to hand wash as much.

 Gradually Fill the Sink